RebeccaPedler/abalone_colour_toolkit/README.md

 ### Morphometrics

 Compared `05_abalone_morphometrics.py` length measurements against manual board measurements across 2,261 paired images.
 See `validation/morphometrics/morphometric_validation.md` for full method and results.

 ---

+## License

+This repository is released under the MIT License.
+See `LICENSE.md` for the full text.

+---